Triple Crown (poker)

-So far, only nine players have completed the Triple Crown: Gavin Griffin, Roland De Wolfe, Jake Cody, Bertrand Grospellier, Davidi Kitai, Mohsin Charania, Harrison Gimbel, Niall Farrell and Roberto Romanello.
+So far, only 10 players have completed the Triple Crown: Gavin Griffin, Roland De Wolfe, Jake Cody, Bertrand Grospellier, Davidi Kitai, Mohsin Charania, Harrison Gimbel, Niall Farrell, Roberto Romanello, and Mike Watson.
 In 2008, Griffin won his first World Poker Tour title, becoming the first to complete the feat.

-On January 25, 2010, Cody won the EPT Deauville.
-He followed that up on September 4, 2010, Cody won the WPT London Poker Classic, and then, he completed the crown on June 4, 2011.
-It took him 1 year, 4 months, 11 days, which is the quickest of the nine.
+On January 25th, 2010, Jake Cody won the EPT Deauville Main Event and closed out the first of his three Triple Crown legs.
+He followed that up on September 4th, 2010, winning the WPT London Poker Classic, and completed the crown on June 4th, 2011 by earning a WSOP Bracelet after winning the $25,000 Heads-Up Championship.
+It took him 1 year, 4 months, 11 days, which is the shortest span of the ten players to complete all three legs of the Triple Crown.

 Triple Crown winners

-Information correct as of July 2020.
+Information correct as of December 2024.